Solar in Boulder, CO: 2026 Cost, Savings & Payback

 How much do solar panels cost in Boulder, CO?

-The average cost of a 6kW solar panel system in Boulder is approximately $15,900 before incentives ($2.65/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $11,130.
-Colorado sales tax exemption for solar; Xcel Solar*Rewards program.
+The average cost of a 6kW solar panel system in Boulder is approximately $15,900 before local or state incentives ($2.65/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Colorado sales tax exemption for solar; Xcel Solar*Rewards program

 How many peak sun hours does Boulder get?